-Sengolu (/se.ŋo.ɮɯ/) is a small analytic language designed around a compact phonemic inventory and a light, particle-driven grammatical profile, with a predominantly simple syllable rhythm favouring open forms and limited nasal codas.
-Its consonant inventory is /p t k ɮ m n ŋ s g h l j w/, and its vowel system is /i e o ɯ/; lexical tone is contrastive and commonly represented with numeric tone marking in citation forms and IPA tone letters in phonetic transcription.
-Morphosyntactically, Sengolu is largely isolating, with weak inflectional morphology, basic SVO order, post-nominal adjectives, prepositions, and a lexicon that relies heavily on short roots, compounding, and particles rather than case marking or dense verbal agreement.
+Sengolu (/se.ŋo.ɮɯ/) is a small analytic language with a compact phonemic inventory and a predominantly particle-based grammatical profile.
+Its phonotactics favour relatively simple open syllables, with only limited nasal codas, and its consonant inventory is /p t k ɮ m n ŋ s g h l j w/, while the vowel system is /i e o ɯ/.
+Lexical tone is contrastive and is commonly represented by numerical tone marking in citation forms and by IPA tone letters in phonetic transcription.
+Morphosyntactically, Sengolu is largely isolating, with weak inflectional morphology, basic SVO order, postnominal adjectives, prepositions, and a lexicon that relies extensively on short roots, compounding, and particles rather than case marking or dense verbal agreement.

 View full script symbols documentation